 Welcome to the Control Room

-As previously reported, visitors who have registered for a Hopservatory tour will gather in the Transporter Room.
+Private tours who have reserved a Hopservatory tour will gather in the Transporter Room.
 From there, they will either take the elevator or spiral staircase up to the Control Room, on the second level.

-Here is a teaser of the 12 minute video that will be viewed during the tour.
+Here is a teaser of the 12 minute video that will be viewed during private tours.

 Don’t worry, Jerry won’t bog you down with a bunch of heavy numbers.
 At the same time, we do want to help you try to wrap your head around how fast light travels, how far away objects are, what’s out there, what they’re made of, and what it takes to support life.